-MPI1 computing allows to split the computational workload for a simulation among computational resources2.
-These computational resources can either be tightly connected within a single computer such that they share access to the same RAM (shared memory environment) or can be distributed among different computers in a computer cluster3 (distributed memory environment).
-Unlike Distributed Computing which can only assign independent computational tasks to a set of computational resources (e.g., simulations for different parameter sets in a parameter sweep), MPI computing can assign computational tasks which are not independent of each other (e.g., field computations in different areas of a 3D model) to computational resources, such that these resources work on the tasks in parallel.
-The set of computational resources to which a computational task is assigned paired with the MPI software functionality will be referred to as "Compute Node".
+The set of computational resources to which a computational task is assigned paired with the MPI software functionality will be referred to as "Compute Nodes".
 From a software perspective, a Compute Node is a role (i.e., a set of functionality) which can be assigned to one or more physical computers in the context of a simulation using MPI computing.
 Throughout this document, it'll be made clear in the different sections whether the explanation refers to the set of functionality of a Compute Node from a software perspective or to the physical hardware (computational resources) which are assigned to the Compute Node.
 So please note that the computational resources assigned to a Compute Node can be a physical computer including all its computational resources, but it is also possible that just a set of CPU cores or a CPU device/socket is assigned to a Compute Node.
 Section 11 contains more information about the performance and licensing aspects of the assignment of physical hardware resources to Compute Nodes in an MPI simulation.

-The split of the computational workload and data of a simulation allows the efficient handling of large models which require too much resources to be handled on a normal workstation or server system (see fig. 1, the amount of data each compute node needs to handle is significantly smaller than the amount of data of the complete model).
+The split of the computational workload and data of a simulation allows the efficient handling of large models which require too much resources to be handled on a normal workstation or server system (see figure 1, the amount of data each compute node needs to handle is significantly smaller than the amount of data of the complete model).

-Furthermore, the Compute Nodes work in parallel and, thus, a performance improvement can be achieved when increasing the number of Compute Nodes (assuming that each Compute Node has the same hardware resources assigned) if the hardware is well chosen and the configuration is appropriate.
+Furthermore, the Compute Nodes work in parallel and, thus, a performance improvement can be achieved when increasing the number of Compute Nodes (assuming that